Awsaf114/Datastructures-Algorithms/README.md

 # Datastructures-Algorithms
-This repository contains many common datastructures written in C++, such as
+This repository contains many common datastructures and algorithms written in C++.

+Currently working on organizing this repository